maartenba/myget-documentation/how-to/working-with-upstream-package-sources.md

   ![](/assets/add package from feed.png)

-* **Proxying**: the package metadata is copied to the MyGet feed, the package itself remains hosted on the upstream package source.
-When querying the package, we call the upstream package source to fetch the package.
+* **Proxying**: the package metadata is copied to the MyGet feed, the package itself remains hosted on the upstream source.
+When querying the package, we call the upstream source to fetch the package.
 * **Mirroring**: the package metadata and the package itself are copied onto the MyGet feed.
-When querying the package, we server the package directly and don't use the upstream packages source.
+When querying the package, we server the package directly and don't use the upstream source.
 Mirroring of a package version happens upon the first request for that given package version.

-Configuring upstream package sources on your MyGet feed unlocks quite a few integration scenarios and automation opportunities!
+Configuring upstream sources on your MyGet feed unlocks quite a few integration scenarios and automation opportunities!

 ![](/assets/package source compatibility.png)